 My answer would be the fitter you are the more you will enjoy the trip.
 Don’t just book your trip and expect the gorillas to come and find you whilst you take a few photos.

 Go out and do some hill walking, be prepared as you possibly can.
-I promise you will enjoy the gorilla trekking much more if you increase your fitness just a little bit.
+I promise you will enjoy the gorilla trekking much more if you increase your fitness.

 Would I do it again?

 YES!
 Hey, it’s only money isn’t it, you can’t take it with you so go for it.
-Book that trip!
+I would love to do this epic African adventure 🙂

 Are you planning on going gorilla trekking in Uganda?
 Do you have any more questions?
 Ask me anything in the comments below or send me a message on Facebook